Pips Answer for Sunday, September 28, 2025

 I spent a few minutes looking at my pips and realized I had to balance the higher numbers elsewhere to make that work.
 I focused on the sum of 2 and sum of 0 regions first because they are so restrictive.
 Now, the

-Nyt Pips hard answer for 2025-09-28
+NYT Pips hard answer for 2025-09-28

-Answer for 2025-09-28
+Complete answer for 2025-09-28 (Hard)

 Hard puzzle was the real test.
 Heidi Erwin really knows how to lay traps.
 I saw those 'sum to 0' and 'sum to 10' regions and went straight for them.
 A sum of 0 is a gift because it means every single cell in that group has to be a zero (or a blank pip).